Cyclone Fay: Meteorological history

-Preparations, Impact, and aftermath
+Preparations and impact

 Evacuation centres were set up in the Kimberley region of Western Australia.
 Schools and businesses were also closed, and flights in and out of the area were cancelled.
 Shelters were set up for people who could not take shelter in their own homes.
 Residents of the Bidyadanga Aboriginal community were warned of particularly dangerous storm tide as the centre of the cyclone passed to their west.
 The communities of Sandfire and Pardoo were also warned of dangerous storm tide.
 Cyclone warnings were issued for areas threatened by the system, and communities in the path of the system were warned of expected high rainfall, as amounts greater than 200 mm were expected.

 Minor damage to buildings and limited tree damage were reported in the vicinity of Port Hedland.
 In the town of Nullagine, 120 residents were evacuated to the town's police station, as heavy rain caused flooding.
 Flooding of the De Grey and Oakover Rivers led to the town being segmented into 4 sections.
 As the system passed near the Yarrie mine 200 workers were forced to go under lockdown for 8 hours.
 The cyclone overturned accommodation units, "shredded" water tanks, cut power lines, and damaged the rail line connecting the mine to Port Hedland.

 Heavy rainfall was reported along the track of the cyclone, with a two-day total of 701 mm reported at the Nifty Copper Mine and 359 mm reported in Telfer.
 The rain from the cyclone delayed the construction of a gas pipeline at the mine for over 7 months, while the pipeline company waited for the floodwaters to dissipate.
 According to Newcrest Mining, the rainfall amounts at Telfer exceeded the records going back at least 100 years.
 The heavy rainfall from both Cyclone Monty in February and Cyclone Fay caused gold output in Australia for the quarter to be the lowest in 10 years.

 A survey performed by the Australian Institute of Marine Science discovered that the Scott Reef suffered "severe damage," and many coral colonies were uprooted or damaged.
 Because of the record-breaking rainfall produced across northwestern Australia, the Bureau of Meteorology retired the name Fay after its usage.